Shimell/DiscordWhitelisterSpigot/README.md

 	- Can be disabled in the config (enabled by default)

 - Discord commands:
-    - Use `!whitelist add "minecraftUsername"` in a valid channel to whitelist people on your minecraft server
+    - Use `/whitelist add "minecraftUsername"` in a valid channel to whitelist people on your minecraft server
-    - Use `!whitelist remove "minecraftUsername"` in a valid channel to remove people from the whitelist on your minecraft server
+    - Use `/whitelist remove "minecraftUsername"` in a valid channel to remove people from the whitelist on your minecraft server
-    - Use `!whitelist` in a valid channel to get info about the bot and how to use it
+    - Use `/whitelist` in a valid channel to get info about the bot and how to use it

 - Custom Message Support:
     - Allows editing of server response messages (file is located at `(server-root)/plugins/DiscordWhitelister/custom-messages.yml)`